 4. Wait….
 Where did Hyves go?!

 My pre-processing approach shows some flaws.
-Also: can I compare websites with social media platforms?
+Also: can I compare websites with Social Media platforms?

 Differences in using indegree, outdegree and degree in Gephi.
 Problems with visualizing an archived web collection.
 Defining Social Media and comparing them with websites (part 2).

 6. Reviewing the results